 Rosa Parks: Not Giving In (The Time Traveler’s Adventure) by James Collins

-An audio interactive book with CD that tells the story of Rosa Parks as a time travel adventure in which students go back in time and sit on the bus with Rosa Parks on that fateful day in December of 1955. [ages 6-10]
+An audio interactive book with CD that tells the story of Rosa Parks as a time travel adventure in which students go back in time and sit on the bus with Rosa Parks on that fateful day in December of 1955. [picture book, ages 6 and up]

 The Story of Ruby Bridges by Robert Coles

 When Ruby Bridges was 6-years-old, she was the only African American student to attend a newly desegregated school in Louisiana.
 Her extraordinary ability to withstand a hostile environment while viewing her tormentors (adult and child) with forgiveness makes her an inspiration to us all.
 My kids were lucky to meet her at a school event a few years ago.
 She continues to inspire!
-If you want to see if you can get her to come to your school, go to this link. [ages 4-8]
+If you want to see if you can get her to come to your school, go to this link. [picture book, ages 4 and up]

 One Crazy Summer by Rita Williams-Garcia Won A Crazy Number of Awards.

 I am just now starting One Crazy Summer and it looks like a fantastic read.
-But don’t take my word for it, it won a Newbery Honor Award, National Book Award Finalist and on and on and on.
+But don’t take my word for it, it won a Newbery Honor Award, National Book Award Finalist, and more.
 Set in Oakland, California, three sisters visit their mother who has abandoned them and hang out at a center run by the Black Panther Party.
-Though this book ties into the Civil Rights Movement, it’s a outstanding book that is a literary achievement!
+Though this book ties into the Civil Rights Movement, it’s an outstanding book that is a literary achievement!

 Brotherhood by A. B. Westrick

 This chapter book tells the story of the origins of the Ku Klux Klan through the eyes of a young white boy in Richmond, Virginia during the period of Reconstruction (1867). [young adult, ages 12 and up]